fpvandoorn/Dagstuhl-tables/README.md

   * This means that `|a| = |b| = k`
   * Everyone in `a \ a₂` and everyone in `b \ b₂` must have seen each other on day 2, so the table assignment on day 2 was `{ a₂ ∪ b₂ (a \ a₂) ∪ (b \ b₂) }`.
   * Since `k` is odd, we have `max(|a₂|, |a \ a₂|) > k / 2` and `max(|b₂|, |b \ a₂|) > k / 2`, which means that on either day 2 or day 3 there was a table with more that `k` participants.
 Contradiction!
+* Note: For `n < k^2` (and especially for `n < k^2/2`) the bound obtained by `a` and `c` are not very good.
+The reason is that although on day 1 you might be able to make the caculated number of new connections, every other day many connections were already present on day 1.
+This means that the number of connections you can make on most (all but one) days is much less, so you need more days to do it.
+In [Solutions for Individual Cases](#solutions-for-individual-cases) we give many arguments of this form, but it is quite hard to generalize is rigorously (since having a distribution with fewer connections on day 1 might lead to more connections on subsequent days).

 ### Upper Bounds:
 * `↖`/`←`: The relation `T(n+1,k+1) ≤ T(n,k)` can be used as an upper bound.
 See [Relations](#relations).